nightguarder/BMI-CalculatorCZ/README.md

 ## License

-This project is open-source and available under the [MIT License](LICENSE).
+This project is open-source and you are free to use this code with refence to @nightguarder.